Paštrovići: History

 In the Bosnian-Ragusan war for the lands of Konavle, the Ragusan republic hired 200 Albanian mercenaries from Paštrovići (ex Albanensibus de loco Pastrouichi), who along with soldiers from other regions where contracted for a period of 2 months, and were paid 5 perpero per man.
 In 1445, Venetian supporters in Paštrovići killed a cousin in a blood feud.
 Afterwards an oath of besa was taken, being soon broken with two people from the murderer’s family being killed.
 The Venetian administration provided for the victims' families however they did not interfere directly, allowing the Paštrovići to regulate their personal matters in accordance with the Kanun, this being allowed through the legal privileges granted by Venice.
 The Paštrovići were permitted to use local judicial assemblies for settling and resolving any disputes.
 Among the leaders of the medieval Paštrovići, a certain comes Progonus is mentioned, Progon being a common Albanian anthroponym.

 In the 1582–83 Ottoman defter (tax registry) of the Montenegro Vilayet, an autonomous province of the Sanjak of Scutari, Paštrovići was one of nine nahiya, with 36 villages (out of a total of 148 in the vilayet).
 In 1592–93, Derviš-beg Alić Sarvanović, the sanjak-bey of Montenegro, also held Paštrovići and Perast.
 After the battle of Kotor 1657, Governor General Antonio Bernardo continued to support tribe of Paštrovići.

 In 16th and 17th century documents, the surname Paštar is found, ie Pastar, which likely refers to the old Paštrović brotherhood.
 In 1571, the judge Rado Paštar is mentioned, and in 1609 Kristina, daughter of Nikola Pastra, who converted to the Catholic faith.
 In two places in Glamočko Polje, in Zajaruza and Čukura, live two families of the Pashtra brotherhood.

-Paštrovići were the part of Republic of Venice until the fall of Venice in 1797.
+Paštrovići were part of the Republic of Venice until the fall of Venice in 1797.